EconTalk: The future

-Controversial topics

-Invited guests sometimes include controversial authors or areas of discussion in economics and other fields where there is current disagreement.
-Authors on opposing sides of an issue are invited to present their perspectives and are challenged with ideas on the opposing side by Roberts, who often presents arguments from earlier guests.

 Guests

 A few guests appear regularly on EconTalk to consider questions that arise in the press or in classrooms.
 Like Roberts himself, those guests making the most regular return appearances on the series are sympathetic to classical economic liberalism.
 Frequent guests include Mike Munger, an economist who teaches economics, political science, and public policy at Duke University, Don Boudreaux, an economics professor at George Mason University and a co-blogger with Roberts at Café Hayek, Arnold Kling, an economist and blogger who formerly worked for the Federal Reserve and Freddie Mac, and Richard Epstein, a lawyer who has written extensively in the field of law and economics.
-Simeon Djankov, the founder of the Doing Business report, also spoke on the podcast.

 Though Roberts is markedly frank about his own libertarian biases, EconTalk has been noted for hosting civil, cogent discussions between Roberts and others with whom he vigorously disagrees.

 Roberts also hosts non-economists such as Patrick Collison, Sam Altman, Marc Andreessen and Nassim Nicholas Taleb.

 Influence

-EconTalk has an impact beyond the United States, the country where it is produced, and even beyond the countries which speak primarily English.
-Ideas from the podcast series are discussed in the United Kingdom, China, India, France, Australia and elsewhere; by think tanks, among international aid organizations and those interested in development economics.
+EconTalk has an impact beyond the United States, the country where it is produced, and beyond the countries which speak primarily English.
+Ideas from the podcast series are discussed in the United Kingdom, China, India, France, Australia, and elsewhere, influencing think tanks, international aid organizations, and entities interested in development economics.